-\ssec{The Opposite Functor and Self Dual Posets} Next, we introduce the notion of a dual poset, given by applying the opposite functor, $\op$, to a graded poset.
+\ssec{The Opposite Functor and Self-Dual Posets} Next, we discuss the notion of a dual poset, given by applying the opposite functor, $\op$, to a graded poset.
 We will show that $\op$ commutes with $\mathcal E$.
-This will imply that $\mathcal E(P)$ is self-dual if $P$ is, which, in turn, will imply that $\mathcal E(B_n/G)$ is self-dual for any group action of $G$ on $B_n$.
+This will imply that $\mathcal E(P)$ is self-dual if $P$ is, which in turn will imply that $\mathcal E(B_n/G)$ is self-dual for any group action of $G$ on $B_n$.

 \begin{defn} Let $\mathcal P$ be the category of graded posets and let $\op\colon\mathcal P \rightarrow \mathcal P$ be the opposite functor, defined on posets as follows.
 For $P$ a poset, the elements of $P^{\op}$ are the same as those of $P$ with order relation $\le_{P^{\op}}$ defined by $x \leq_{P^{\op}} y \iff x \geq_P y$.
 Induced maps on morphisms are given as follows: for $P,Q$ graded posets with $f\colon P \rightarrow Q$, then $f^{\op}\colon P^{\op} \rightarrow Q^{\op}$ is defined by $f^{\op}(x) = f(x)$.
 The poset $P^{\op}$ is called the {\it dual} poset of $P$.
 A poset $P$ is {\it self-dual} if there is an isomorphism of posets $P \cong P^{\op}$. \end{defn}